cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/meet-data-protection-and-regulatory-reqs-using-microsoft-cloud.md

  *Compliance Manager isn't available in Office 365 operated by 21Vianet, Office 365 Germany, Office 365 U.S. Government Community High (GCC High), or Office 365 Department of Defense.*

-Compliance Manager, a workflow-based risk assessment tool in the Microsoft [Get started with the Microsoft Service Trust Portal](https://support.office.com/article/f30e2353-0bd6-41ed-8347-eea1fb8d2662), enables you to track, assign, and verify your organization's regulatory compliance activities related to Microsoft cloud services, such as Office 365, Dynamics 365 and Microsoft Azure.
+Compliance Manager, a workflow-based risk assessment tool in the Microsoft [Get started with the Microsoft Service Trust Portal](https://support.office.com/article/f30e2353-0bd6-41ed-8347-eea1fb8d2662), enables you to track, assign, and verify your organization's regulatory compliance activities related to Microsoft Professional Services and Microsoft cloud services, such as Microsoft Office 365, Microsoft Dynamics 365, and Microsoft Azure.
 Compliance Manager:

 - Combines the detailed information provided by Microsoft to auditors and regulators as part of various third-party audits of Microsoft 's cloud services against various standards (for example, ISO 27001, ISO 27018, and NIST) and information that Microsoft compiles internally for its compliance with regulations (such as HIPAA and the EU General Data Protection Regulation, or GDPR) with your own self-assessment of your organization's compliance with these standards and regulations.